 10. Legion Lake Lodge and Resort

 Within the confines of the Custer State Park, the Legion Lake Resort and Lodge offers 26 cabins dotted through the forest around the edge of the water.
-In the center of the park the recently developed Lodge includes a restaurant providing dining in a casual atmosphere, overlooking the glistering waters of the beautiful lake.
+In the center of the park, the recently developed Lodge includes a restaurant providing dining in a casual atmosphere, overlooking the glistening waters of the beautiful lake.

-Boating, fishing and swimming are all possible in the lake, and the resort is blessed with spectacular walk trails that will open you up to some of the remarkable scenery that makes up the Park.
-This lodge lets your imagination run wild thanks to their different variety of accommodation available.
-Whether you decide to stay in a hideaway lodge, one that overlooks the Sylvan Lake or one built from stone and wood, this place has you covered.
+Boating, fishing, and swimming are all possible in the lake, and the resort is blessed with spectacular walk trails that will open you up to some of the remarkable scenery that makes up the Park.
+This lodge lets your imagination run wild thanks to their different variety of accommodations available.
+Whether you decide to stay in a hideaway lodge, one that overlooks Sylvan Lake, or one built from stone and wood, this place has you covered.
 It’s time you embrace the natural beauty of South Dakota!